yuhsiang237/c-sharp-redis-cache/README.md

 # c-sharp-redis-cache
-The c-sharp-redis-cache project is a cache-service implement of id list.
+The project is a cache-service implement of id list.
+It improves your database performance by fetch data directly from your cache service instead of going through the database.
+When your database is updated, you just need to call refresh to reload the data.

 ### API SPEC

 <table>
 <tr>
 <td>Method</td>